The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Published: 31 Jul 2025

-As the air gets cooler and the days get shorter, your skin starts to notice.
+What is Fall-Winter Hyperpigmentation Routine?
+As the air gets cooler and the days shorter, your skin notices.
 Fall and winter bring a mix of dry indoor heat, cold winds, and lower humidity, and that combo can leave your skin feeling dry, tight, and sometimes irritated.

 If you’re dealing with hyperpigmentation (those stubborn dark spots from acne, sun damage, or inflammation), this season is a great time to tackle them.
 Why?
-Because there’s less sun exposure, which means less risk of making those spots worse.
+Because there’s less sun exposure, there is less risk of making those spots worse.

 Let’s break it all down step-by-step in a way that’s super easy to follow.